Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

 Blood Clotting – Activates proteins to help with the process.

-Mitochondria – Promotes energy production for the cell’s mitochondria.
-The mitochondria are the cell membranes that produces energy in the form of ATP.
-ATP powers the cell that includes synthesis of macromolecules including DNA and RNA.
+Mitochondria – Promotes energy production for the mitochondria.
+The mitochondria are the cell membranes that produces energy in the form of ATP.(6) ATP powers the cell that includes macromolecules synthesis of DNA and RNA.

-Bone and Heart Health – Calcium supplementation for bone health may pose a risk for calcification in the heart’s arteries.
-Taking the right amount of K2 has shown to lower vascular damage risk by preventing calcium deposits on the artery’s walls.
+Bone and Heart Health – Calcium supplementation for bone health may pose a calcification risk in the heart’s arteries.
+Taking the right amount of K2 has shown to lower vascular damage risk by preventing calcium deposits to the artery’s walls.(7)

-Depression – A small study shows that Vitamin K2 helps with depression and anxiety.
+Depression – A small study shows Vitamin K2 helps with depression and anxiety.(7)

-Fat Soluble Vitamin - It’s part of the fat-soluble vitamins trifecta – Vitamins A, D and K that helps the body absorb and utilize minerals better.
+Fat Soluble Vitamin - It’s part of the fat-soluble vitamins trifecta – Vitamins A, D and K helps the body absorb and utilize minerals better.

-Iron Types - Non-Heme Iron comes from plants.
-Heme iron comes from meats, which also have non-heme iron.
+Iron Types - Non-Heme Iron comes mostly from plants.
+Heme Iron comes from meats, which also have non-heme iron.(8)

-Muscle Energy - Iron is used to make myoglobin, a protein that provides oxygen to muscles to help meet their high energy demands.
-Also used for hormone production.
+Muscle Energy - Iron is used to make myoglobin, a protein that provides oxygen to muscles to help meet its high energy demands.
+Also used for hormone production.(8)

 Iron Deficiency Anemia – Prevents one of the most common global deficiencies.
-Symptoms are: weakness or tired, brain fog, immune issues, body temperature issues and swollen tongue.
+Symptoms are: weakness or fatigue, brain fog, immune issues, body temperature issues and swollen tongue.(8)

 Note: Please regulate your iron intake, too much can cause issues.

-Bone Health – Help with the formation of bones and teeth.
+Bone Health – Helps with the formation of bones and teeth.(9)

-Cell Repair – Aids the body to make protein for growth along with cell and tissue repair.
+Cell Repair – Helps the body make protein for growth along with cell and tissue repair.(9)

 ATP – Helps with ATP, the basis for the body’s energy production.

-B Vitamin Complex – Helps in Kidney function, muscle contractions, normal heartbeat and nerve signaling.
+Organ Function – Helps in kidney function, muscle contractions, normal heartbeat and nerve signaling.(9)

 Organ Meats With High Phosphorus by order: Beef Liver, with the rest of organ meats a close second.
 The Bone complex (marrow, bone and cartilage) is a good source for phosphorous.

-Cell Growth and Preservation – Choline helps produce key components for cell growth and maintenance.
+Cell Growth and Preservation – Choline helps produce key components for cell growth and maintenance.(12)

-Memory - Choline plays a key roll in memory function and overall brain health.
-A study shows young labs rats with reduced choline level performed poorly as older lab rats.
-And older lab rats with choline supplementation performed as well as young mice.
+Memory - Choline plays a key role in memory function and overall brain health.
+A study shows young labs rats with reduced choline levels performed poorly as older lab rats.
+And older lab rats with choline supplementation performed as well as young mice.(12)

 Fetal Development – Choline helps manage the stem cells’ life cycle and the embryo’s brain development.
-It appears it helps in decreasing the risk of neural tube defects.
+It appears it helps to decrease the risk of neural tube defects.(13)

-Organ Health - A study shows that healthy adults subjected to a deprived choline diet saw about 78% of them develop signs of organ dysfunction – fatty liver or muscle damage.
-The damage was reverse with a high choline diet.
+Organ Health - A study showed healthy adults subjected to a deprived choline diet where 78% of them developed signs of organ dysfunction – fatty liver or muscle damage.
+The damage was reversed with a high choline diet.(13)

 Breast Feeding – Choline demand is high during pregnancy and lactation.
 Sometimes the high demand for choline exceeds the body’s supply capability.
-Thus why choline intake during these times are increased.
+Thus why choline intake during these times are increased.(13)

 Organ Meats With High Choline: Liver with Kidney, Spleen, Heart and Pancreas all a close second.

-Main Function - A trace mineral that if eating a balanced diet, you should be getting your daily intake.
-Copper deficiency is uncommon.
+Main Function - A trace mineral, if eating a balanced diet, you should be getting your daily intake.
+Copper deficiency is uncommon.(14)